bobk48/linuxthetextbook/README.md

 Here you will find all long program source code, advisory information, errata, and weblinks.

-The contents of the folders in this repository are as follows:
+The contents of the folders and files in this repository are as follows:

 ICE - In-Chapter Exercise solutions for sample chapters.